minoobeyzavi/Transpara/APIXU-Interface.md

 4. Test

 ## Questions
-What Data Do We Need?
+What Data Do We Want to Return?

 ## API Notes
 Real-time weather</br>